THE LEGENDARY KENTUCKY HOT BROWN

 In a saucepan, melt butter and whisk in flour until combined and forms a thick paste (roux).
 Cook for two minutes over medium-low heat, stirring frequently.
 Whisk in heavy cream and cook over medium heat about 3 minutes until mixture begins to simmer.
 Remove sauce from heat and slowly whisk in 1/4 cup Pecorino Romano cheese until the sauce is smooth.
 Add salt and pepper to taste.

 The hot brown from the Brown Hotel is always served at Kentucky Derby Parties each year and is a truly original Kentucky recipe.
+It is always a wonderful way to enjoy leftover turkey during the holidays too.
+We always have these the day after Thanksgiving and it’s become a tradition in our home.
+These sandwiches are truly delicious and one of a kind.

 © The Southern Lady Cooks photos and text – All rights reserved.
 No copying, posting on other sites, or other uses allowed without written permission of the copyright holder